cyberflamingo/exobrain/http-protocol.md

 `GET` are great to retreive or ask for information from a server, but to send or submit data we often use `POST`.

-`POST` is often used to sedn information through a form.
+`POST` is often used to send information through a form.
 Though most `POST` request could be done with `GET`, it is not wise to use the later with sensitive information as it will reveal the information in the query parameter. `POST` can also send bigger files, which `GET` cannot because of